 An ordinary home loan consists of one loan account which, over time, has a balance that decreases as you make repayments and increases as the bank charges interest.

-If you have made extra repayments the bank usually allows you to redraw these back.
+If you’ve made extra repayments the bank usually allows you to redraw these back.

 Don’t put your money in your loan account